craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/N.E.C Regions/Arthur's Prairie.md

 ## Contents
 ### Flora
 ### Scenarios
 - A21.
-Forest Hall of Death
+Dwarf-Hobgoblin Battlefield
 	- A battle recently took place here between the Scrivin Hobgoblins and the Actstow Dwarves.
 - G20.
-Cenvan Lookouts
+Cenvan Lookout Towers
 - I23.
-Dawnfluke Fey
+Seelie Dawnfluke
 	- A dawn-pixie lives here.
 - K22.
 Old Stickfinger's Cabin
 	- A necro-druid lives in a small cabin.
 Bodies of dead animals surround this place, just as the flys and maggots surround the rotting meat.
+- L29.
+Unseelie Mush-pit
 - P19.
 Nature-growth Altar
 - O27.
 Phase Spider Nest
 - Q26.
 Rootlake Monster
 	- Some terrible monster stalks this lake.
 - U23.
 Worthy Knight
+	- A champion taxes and guards the road here

 ## Tables
 ### Encounter